-I have never had a cooking class in my life.
+I have never taken a cooking class in my life.
 When I fell into real food it was literally that: I fell into real food.
 I had my first baby and just wanted her to eat better food than I did as a child.
 Plain and simple.

 The very first thing I learned how to cook on my real food journey was bone broth, and how to use it for soup.
 I wasn’t a huge fan of just drinking bone broth straight up (remember, my taste buds were not used to any of this!), so soup-making became a love of mine right from the very beginning.

-Over the last handful of years, I’ve come to learn the art of making really flavorful, delicious soup.
+Over the last handful of years, I’ve come to learn the art of making flavorful, delicious soup.

 A flavorful soup begins with a veggie medley added to a perfectly hot pot with some melted butter.
 The flavors are sautéed together to create the building blocks for a delicious soup.
-This is why the sauté feature on the Instant Pot sold me!
+This is why the sauté feature on the Instant Pot sold me.
 Sure, I was intrigued by friends making meals in minutes versus hours, but I’ll admit that I was skeptical on how the flavor would turn out.
-When I learned that I could still layer my flavors and make a really fast meal, I was sold!
+When I learned that I could still layer my flavors and make a fast meal, I was sold.

 As much as I truly adore cooking, there are those days or stretches of weeks where projects are due and I just don’t have the time to be standing by the stove all day.
 My Instant Pot has made it possible to still put nourishing, real food on the table despite crazy schedules.
 Today’s recipe uses the Instant Pot to make a nourishing meal in under 15 minutes, from start to finish.

 If you aren’t quite there yet on making your own bone broth, just grab a quality store-bought version.
 I would rather that you make this fast homemade recipe than grab fast food or an additive-loaded can of soup at the store.
-If you are ready to make the leap into making bone broth, your Instant Pot will be your best friend.
+If you’re ready to make the leap into making bone broth, your Instant Pot will be your best friend.
 You can make bone broth in the Instant Pot very quickly.

 You can cook a whole chicken in your Instant Pot in 25 minutes and have lots of budget-friendly chicken meat for the freezer.
-You can pull out a cup or two when you want to make your soup and just dump it right in!
+You can pull out a cup or two when you want to make your soup and just dump it right in.

 Instant Pot Chicken Noodle Soup